Welcome to today's edition of the Rush 24-7 podcast.

 Rick Perry's stem cell surgery could lead to quackery.

-He g doctors removed some stem cells from his fat cells, cultured them in a lab, and then injected them back into his spine.
+Doctors removed some stem cells from his fat cells, cultured them in a lab, and then injected them back into his spine.

 How did that happen?

-That's uh that's absolutely amazing.
+That's absolutely amazing.

 And doctors are now worried that this could drive thousands of desperate Americans into the clinics of quacks.

-I wonder if he's vacationing on Martha's Vineyard, because that's where the Associated Press is vacationing.
+I wonder if he's vacationing on Martha's Vineyard because that's where the Associated Press is vacationing.

-But he says Perry, quote, Perry's actions have the as an highly influential person of power, Perry's actions have the unfortunate potential to push desperate patients into the clinics of quacks.
+But he says, Perry, quote, Perry's actions have the, as an highly influential person of power, Perry's actions have the unfortunate potential to push desperate patients into the clinics of quacks.

 He's a threat to your life.

-But that is uh but that is certainly a medical breakthrough.
+But that is certainly a medical breakthrough.

 That would be a great start.